 On one of your very first prenatal appointments, your doctor probably handed you a list of all of the foods and drinks that weren’t safe to consume while you were pregnant.
 Now that your little one is here, you can loosen up a little bit about what you have for dinner.
-Though restraints have recently eased up on what breastfeeding moms should and shouldn’t eat, there are still some foods that you should avoid and others that you should take care with when eating and drinking.
+Though restraints have eased up on what breastfeeding moms should and shouldn’t eat, there are still some foods that you should avoid and others that you should take care with when eating and drinking.

 Foods and Drinks to Avoid While Breastfeeding

 Fish are a great source of protein and omega-3 fatty acids and are okay to eat in moderation during breastfeeding.
 Certain types of fish, such as swordfish and king mackerel, have high levels of mercury.
 This mercury can make its way into your breast milk and can harm your little one.
 Because of this, it’s best to eat no more than six ounces of fish twice a week.

 If you do choose to eat fish, select a type of fish that is lower in mercury whenever possible, such as tilapia, salmon and trout.
 During pregnancy, sushi was strictly off-limits due to the possibility of bacteria and parasites.
 This possesses less of a concern during breastfeeding, so it’s okay to eat sushi once in awhile as long as it comes from a reputable restaurant.

 After several middle-of-the-night nursing sessions, the first thing you may want in the morning is a comforting cup of coffee.
 While it’s not strictly off-limits, be careful before you drink it.
 The caffeine in coffee and tea does end up in breast milk, which can make napping difficult for both you and your little one.
 Your baby’s body doesn’t process caffeine as quickly as yours does, and consuming it can quickly throw off their sleep schedule.